 - There was property damage totaling more than $500

-What Happens if You Fail to Report a Car Accident in Georgia?
+What Happens If You Fail to Report a Car Accident in Georgia?

-If your car accident met the legal criteria above and you did not call the police to report the accident, you could face criminal charges.
+If your car accident meets the legal criteria above and you did not report the accident, you could face criminal charges.

-What if You Don’t Report a Car Accident to Your Auto Insurance?
+What If You Don’t Report a Car Accident to Your Auto Insurance?

-In other words, not reporting a car accident to your auto insurance can just result in further expenses and less protection down the road.
+In other words, not reporting a car accident to your auto insurance can result in further expenses and less protection down the road.